 Collector and emitter are differentiated based on the principle that the base-emitter junction breaks down under reverse bias much more easily than the base-collector junction.
 Thus under increased AC voltage, you can easily see that the emitter conducts more in the reverse direction (associated LED glows significantly) than the collector.
 Use of transparent or semi-transparent LEDs is recommended.

-Adjust preset VR1 (2-mega-ohm) to get equal glow when any two test points are shorted.
-Unregulated 15V-18V is regulated by the zener-transistor combination to power the circuit.
+Adjust preset VR1 (2-megaohm) to get an equal glow when any two test points are shorted.
+Unregulated 15V-18V is regulated by the Zener-transistor combination to power the circuit.

 Assemble the circuit on a general-purpose PCB and enclose in a small box.
 Keep the preset knob in the middle.
-In order to make it easy to plug the TUT, you can increase the number of test points as shown in the author’s prototype in Fig. 2.
+In order to make it easy to plug the TUT, you can increase the number of test points as shown in the author’s prototype here.